matixx2b7e/fornax-demo-notebooks/light_curves/scale_up.md

 archive_names
 ```

-Collect the sample and write it as a .ecsv file.
+In the next cell, we collect the sample and write it as a .ecsv file.
 Then query the archives in parallel using a `multiprocessing.Pool` and write the light curve data as .parquet files.

 ```{code-cell}